 - Community and Business Groups have a stronger IPR policy than Interest Groups.

 What is the plan to formalize the Community Group and Business Group program?

-We plan to launch officially in July 2011.
-We will gain experience over the first year and make adjustments accordingly.
-After one year, we will determine what, if any, formalization is required (e.g., integration into the W3C Process Document, additional legal discussion, etc.).
+We launched officially in July 2011.
+We will gain experience over the first years, make adjustments accordingly, after which, we will determine what, if any, formalization is required (e.g., integration into the W3C Process Document, additional legal discussion, etc.).

 Where is the full process for creation and operation of groups described?